Chris Hipkins: Political views

+Public image

+Hipkins is nicknamed "Chippy", a diminutive name derived from his initials, but reflective of his "upbeat, slightly schoolboyish demeanour".
+He is known for his enjoyment of sausage rolls and Coke Zero.
+His love for sausage rolls has promoted discussion, with some political commentators claiming it embodies the sharp departure from the soft power New Zealand experienced under Ardern ("Jacindamania").
+Hipkins has embraced his public perception, and is generally known as humble, affable, and self-deprecating.

 Personal life

 Hipkins and his wife Jade were married in 2020 in a ceremony held at Premier House, Wellington, with Grant Robertson serving as best man.
 He has two children.
-He and his wife have since separated.
+He and his wife separated in 2022.
 When he took extended paternity leave for the birth of his second child in 2018, he was one of the first senior male cabinet ministers to do so.

-Hipkins is nicknamed "Chippy", a diminutive name derived from his initials, but reflective of his "upbeat, slightly schoolboyish demeanour".

-He is known for his enjoyment of sausage rolls and Coke Zero.
+By October 2023, Hipkins had begun a relationship with former staffer Toni Grace.
+The relationship was publicly revealed during his election night concession speech in October 2023.
+In mid November 2025, he confirmed that he was engaged to Grace.